top of page

 Environment

 Environment refers to how the five essential inputs-- light, temperature and humidity, carbon dioxide and water -- are provided to fuel plant growth.
 Controlled environments include Indoor, Hoop Houses and Greenhouses.
 Outdoor cannabis is grown naturally with very few or no environmental controls.
+(See also Greenhouse, Hoop House, Indoor, and Outdoor).

 Exit Bag